inform-health-informatics/emap_documentation/technical_overview/technical_details/Message_flow.md

 ## Data from different sources

-To illustrate the process of how data is merged as part of the EMAP pipeline, we have split this section into two parts, corresponding to historic data and data from messages streams as both are handled through different parts of the EMAP pipeline components before being merged.
+To illustrate the process of how data is merged as part of the EMAP pipeline, we have split this section into two parts, corresponding to daily-dump and live data from messages streams as both are handled through different parts of the EMAP pipeline components before being merged.
 Once all the data is accumulated in [RabbitMQ](../technologies_used/RabbitMQ.md), all the data is handled in the same way, independent of the source it originally came from.